PlainsightPro/Vision-Playbook/People Ops/Working @ Plainsight/🎯 Evolution Process.md

 ### Ongoing Follow-Up 📈
 The career coach will check in with you periodically to make sure everything is on track.
 These follow-ups are designed to address any challenges you might be facing and to ensure that you’re making progress toward your goals.

-## July: Mid-Year Evaluation 🗒️
+## July: Mid-Year Feedback moment 🗒️

-In July, we conduct a mid-year evaluation.
+In July, we conduct a mid-year feedback moment.
 This is a well-structured conversation where we:

 - **Review Progress**: We assess how well you’re tracking toward your SMART goals.
-- **Customer Feedback**: We share and discuss feedback from clients to ensure alignment.
+- **720° Feedback**: We gather feedback from all relevant perspectives: coach to consultant, consultant to coach, peer consultants, customer to consultant, and customer to Plainsight
 - **Support Needs**: If there are areas where your career coach can assist, this is the time to ask.

-The mid-year evaluation is an essential checkpoint to ensure that you’re on course to achieve your objectives and to adjust any plans if needed.
+This mid-year feedback moment is an essential checkpoint to ensure that you’re on course to achieve your objectives and to adjust any plans if needed.

 ---

-This process ensures that your career development is both proactive and aligned with the needs of Plainsight, fostering growth for both you and the company.
+This process ensures that your career development is both proactive and aligned with the needs of Plainsight, fostering growth for both you and the company.♾️🚀